FAQs: Pension Reform Act of 2013

 Which retirement formula will be applied to employees who reinstate from retirement to accept a full-time position in January 2013 with the same employer they retired from?(added 10/24/2012)

-A person who reinstates from retirement and returns to the same employer would be entitled to the same retirement formula he or she had at the time of the initial retirement.
+A person who reinstates from retirement and returns to the same employer would be entitled to the same retirement formula they had at the time of the initial retirement.

-Which benefit retirement formula will be applied to employees who reinstate from retirement to accept a full-time position in January 2013 with a different employer than they retired from?(added 10/24/2012)
+Which benefit retirement formula will be applied to employees who reinstate from retirement to accept a full-time position on or after January 1, 2013, with a different employer from whom they retired?
+What if they returned to the same employer?(updated 4/18/2014)

 If a police cadet who is already enrolled in a retirement system with a 2% at age 55 retirement formula is later reclassified to a police officer in 2013, will that cadet be transferred to the new 3% at age 50 formula under PEPRA?
 Or can the reclassification be retroactive?(added 10/24/2012)